 Ludo helped my son to prepare his year 9 entrance exams in England.
 He is very responsible, patient and professional.
 Ludo is a very responsive and inspiring tutor.
 I would definitely reach out to him again when I have other tutoring needs in the future.

-spanish lessons closeby?
+french lessons closeby?
 Here's a selection of tutor listings that you can check out.